Microsoft Cortana – Digital assistant

 It even checks your emails and reads the browser history – an extra reason to keep it clean, right??

-Cortana absorbs and processes all that data in order to provide you with the most interesting/relevant news and information.
+Cortana absorbs and processes all that data in order to provide you the most interesting/relevant news and information.
 For example the release date of the latest “Game of Thrones” episode or names of top 5 beard wax brands.

 At first, it may seem that we are dealing with an evil corporation here which desperately tries to spy on you.
 But luckily you can edit all of your private information in the so-called “Cortana's Notebook”, erasing the most intimate details of your everyday life.

 What is really stunning about this app and all other artificial intelligence assistants is that they have become a lot cleverer for the past 5-6 years.
 Cortana can actually understand the context of your questions/requests.
 Rephrase them all you want – that smartie will find something useful anyway.

 - Organize your day;

 - Set the meetings or appointments;